Alvin1359/uefa_top_teams_insights/README.md

     app.run()
 ```
 ## Final Heroku Deployment
-The final web page is located in the following link: https://uefa--top4-insights-al001.herokuapp.com/
+The final webpage is located in the following link: https://uefa--top4-insights-al001.herokuapp.com/

 ## Conclusion
 - In summary, teams who have more minutes played by foreign players are likely to be closer to the top of the table in their respective leagues